surfer190/fixes/docs/stoic/summarised_stoic_teachings_and_quotes.md

 Socrates

     The Stoics said we shouldn’t waste our precious time…

-…worrying about other people’s opinions
+    ...worrying about other people’s opinions
-…judging other people
+    ...judging other people
-…putting things off to the future
+    ...putting things off to the future
-…holding onto the past
+    ...holding onto the past
-…arguing with reality
+    ...arguing with reality
-…thinking you are going to live forever
+    ...thinking you are going to live forever

 Marcus Aurelius: